 John Krueger is a Marshal with the FBI Witness Protection program whose job is to wipe out all trace of the lives of the people he relocates.
 He is assigned to protect Lee Cullun, a secretary with the Cyrez corporation who has offered the FBI proof that Cyrez is selling hi-tech weaponry to foreign countries.
 As someone starts eliminating relocated witnesses, Krueger must go on the run from his own corrupt boss in order to protect Lee from people that want her erased.

 Eraser is directed by Charles Russell.
-Russell, who had previously been known as Chuck Russell, had directed effects-heavy genre vehicles such as A Nightmare on Elm Street III: Dream Warriors (1987), The Blob (1988) and The Mask (1994), and would go onto the unexceptional likes of Bless the Child (2000), The Scorpion King (2002) and The Hunchback (2018).
+Russell, who had previously been credited as Chuck Russell, had directed effects-heavy genre vehicles such as A Nightmare on Elm Street III: Dream Warriors (1987), The Blob (1988) and The Mask (1994), and would go onto the unexceptional likes of Bless the Child (2000), The Scorpion King (2002) and I Am Wrath (2016).
 Eraser came with a budget that topped the $100 million mark.
 Schwarzenegger and a mega-budget – this was the same mix of ingredients that had made Terminator 2: Judgment Day (1991) and one sat down expecting to be totally blown away in their seat.
 The only thing one didn’t expect with such a combination is that Eraser would be the mega-bore that it is.

 Arnold Schwarzenegger plays a little more seriously than usual.
 But not too much – the one-liners eventually creep back in and his performance is still one-note, a considerable call from the reinvention of his image that some tried to call the film.
 Vanessa Williams makes almost zero impression.
 All the fun in the film is had by James Caan who puts everything he can into the villainy and succeeds in effortlessly dominating the show.

 Eraser: Reborn (2022) was a sequel starring Dominic Sherwood.